NAME AND REGISTERED AGENT

 Section 7.
 Immediate Past President.
 Upon completion of a term as President, the officer shall automatically become Immediate Past President for two years, expiring when the next President ends his or her term.
 The Immediate Past President shall continue to participate in Board conference calls and discussions for the duration of the post and generally be available for consultation from the current President to aid a smooth transition.

 Section 8.
 Vice President.
-The Vice President shall serve for two years at which time s/he shall become President.
+The Vice President shall serve for two years after which time s/he shall become President.
 S/he shall preside at meetings of the Board of Directors or members in case of absence or disability of the President.

 Section 9.
 Secretary.
 The Secretary shall keep, or cause to be kept, minutes of the meetings of the Board of Directors and the members and shall be responsible for transcribing and distributing such minutes to the appropriate recipients within 60 days of each meeting.
 The Secretary shall act as general correspondent for the Corporation.
 The Secretary shall, in general, perform such other duties assigned by the President or Board of Directors.
 His or her term of office shall be three years, renewable once.